gofilipa/botz/class_notes/june_12_notes.md

 - xhr - good for getting dynamic data, by intercepting network requests.
 - selenium - good for getting dynamic data by simulating a browser.

-Try to scrape doge.gov with all the above.

 ## intro to selenium